Why Should Delaware Care?

 State Employee Benefits Committee to change weight loss drug coverage

-The State Employee Benefits Committee (SEBC), a board responsible for managing Delawareโs state employee health insurance plans, will meet on Monday to finalize coverage changes for employees currently using weight-loss drugs.
-Those changes could mean employees covered under the stateโs health plan could soon pay much more out-of-pocket to get their weight-loss prescriptions or be uncovered altogether.
+The State Employee Benefits Committee (SEBC), a board responsible for managing Delawareโs state employee health insurance plans, was scheduled to meet on Monday to finalize coverage changes for employees currently using weight-loss drugs.

 The SEBC previously met on Friday, Feb.
 13, to introduce the potential coverage changes.